Abu Bakr al-Razi: Criticism

 Al-Razi's religious and philosophical views were later criticized by Abu Rayhan Biruni and Avicenna in the early 11th century.
 Biruni in particular wrote a short treatise (risala) dealing with al-Razi, criticizing him for his sympathy with Manichaeism, his Hermetical writings, his religious and philosophical views, for refusing to mathematize physics, and his active opposition to mathematics.
 Avicenna, who was himself a physician and philosopher, also criticized al-Razi.
 During a debate with Biruni, Avicenna stated:

 Nasr-i-Khosraw posthumously accused him of having plagiarized Iranshahri, whom Khosraw considered the master of al-Razi.

 Legacy

 The modern-day Razi Institute in Karaj and Razi University in Kermanshah were named after him.
 A "Razi Day" ("Pharmacy Day") is commemorated in Iran every 27 August.

 In June 2009, Iran donated a "Scholars Pavilion" or Chartagi to the United Nations Office in Vienna, now placed in the central Memorial Plaza of the Vienna International Center.
 The pavilion features the statues of al-Razi, Avicenna, Abu Rayhan Biruni, and Omar Khayyam.

 George Sarton remarked him as "greatest physician of Islam and the Medieval Ages".

-While The Bulletin of the World Health Organization (May 1970) noted that his "writings on smallpox and measles show originality and accuracy, and his essay on infectious diseases was the first scientific treatise on the subject".